-A retention schedule is attached to a record category, and once a file has been completed as a record it's subject to the rules of the retention schedule that's attached to the category it's in.
+A disposition schedule is attached to a record category, and once a file has been completed as a record it's subject to the rules of the disposition schedule that's attached to the category it's in.

-The steps that can make up a retention schedule are:
+The steps that can make up a disposition schedule are:

 |Transfer||Records are transferred from one location to another.
 This can be applicable to both electronic and non-electronic records, and will be used, for example, when transferring records from an organization to an archive.|